MCG’s Museums+Tech 2017 will be held at the Imperial War Museum on November 3.

 Museums+Tech is for all professionals in the museums sector who work with, or are just curious about using digital technologies for the benefit of their organisations and audiences.

 It’s an opportunity to hear what experts and peers across the sector (and outside) are doing, to identify opportunities for collaboration, and to meet colleagues working on similar projects, familiar with the same obstacles and opportunities.

 MCG has been running events exploring technology in museums since 1982, and held the first UK Museums on the Web conference in 2001.
 Our events are put on for the sector, by the sector.
 Our conferences have a proven track record in highlighting best practice in digital cultural heritage, with engaging presentations and inspiring keynote speakers from within and beyond the sector.
 We believe that events should help delegates connect and learn from each other, and our code of conduct helps everyone get on with enjoying our events.

 But don’t take our word for it – here’s what attendees said about MCG conferences in previous years

 ‘I have found the events MCG organise inspirational and a great way to network with the broader digital museums community’ – Jessica Suess

 ‘A full-on intense day, very rich in insights and amazing sharing of experiences…’ – Kasia Kwiatkowska

 ‘As long as technology moves as fast as Mercury, museums will need the MCG to help them catch up’ – Holly Parsons

 We’ve also been known to get some amazing international keynote speakers that you rarely have a chance to hear speak in the UK.
-Last year’s keynote was from Shelley Bernstein, previously of Brooklyn Museum and now Chief Experience Officer at the Barnes Foundation, and Sebastian Deterding, an international designer of curiosity.
-Watch videos of last year’s talks on your YouTube channel.
+Our 2016 keynotes were Shelley Bernstein, previously of Brooklyn Museum and now Chief Experience Officer at the Barnes Foundation, talking about their wearable technologies for the first time, and Sebastian Deterding, an international designer of curiosity.
+Watch videos of last year’s talks on our YouTube channel.